stetre/moonassimp/README.md

 MoonAssimp is a Lua binding library for the
 [Open Asset Import Library](http://www.assimp.org/).

-It runs on GNU/Linux and requires [Lua](http://www.lua.org/) (>=5.3) and
+It runs on GNU/Linux and on Windows (MSYS2/MinGW) and requires [Lua](http://www.lua.org/) (>=5.3) and
 [Assimp](http://www.assimp.org/main_downloads.html) (>=3.0).